What is the retention rate for students in the program?

 Are out of state students ever classified as in-state after moving to North Carolina?

-Our expectation for fall 2021 and beyond is that classes will be held on campus as usual.
-Students have been in clinical placements since last summer.
+Our expectation for fall 2022 and beyond is that classes will be held on campus as usual.
+Students have been in clinical placements since summer 2020.
 Updates to university policies regarding Covid are available here.